rin67630/Soft-Power2-MPPT/Software/2_Menu_system.md

 ## Modes of Operation:

-These commands control different operation modes:
+These commands control different operation modes:  (every time the letter is entered, the next mode will be activated)

-'A' controls the Ah integration:
+- 'A' controls the Ah integration:
     "STOP" stops and resets the Ah integration
     "RUN" lets  the Ah integratio until stooped
     "DAILY"  lest the Ah integration, which is daily reset at 00:00

-'O' controls the solar operation modes:
+- 'O' controls the solar operation modes:
    "MANU" the DC/DC controller runs according to output Voltage/Current setpoints.
    "PVFX" like above + the output Current setpoint will be limited to control the input voltage to a fixed set point
    "MPTT" like above + the panel voltage set point track the maximum power point.

-"C" Controls the charger mode of operation  (Work in progress)
+- "C" Controls the charger mode of operation  (Work in progress)
    "NIGH", Night mode, no charge
    "RECO", Recover from discharged battery
    "BULK", Bulk charge